ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 ## 5. Tell Tableau which measure to use

 We want Tableau to create a chart that visualizes the number of grants awarded per arts discipline.
-As we did when we used Excel to create a Pivot table, we want Tableau to summarize the values.
+We want Tableau to summarize the values.

 Luckily, Tableau has done this for us.
 Scroll to the bottom of the Data column, and look at the measure types that are in italics.
 You'll see that they contain the word **generated** next to them in parentheses.
 This means that these are numbers that Tableau has calculated for you.